mathren/mesa25_best_practices/Instructions.md

 that the residual (4<sup>th</sup> but last column) is jumping from negative to positive from iteration `20` to iteration `21`.
 Finally, during these iterations, `lnd` (that is, physically, the density) is the problematic variable.
 At each iteration of the solver (shown as a line here), MESA is searching for a solution with a Generalized Newton-Raphson solver (see sec.
-6.3 of [Paxton et al. 2011](https://iopscience.iop.org/article/10.1088/0067-0049/192/1/3)): the iterative corrections to an initial guess (the solution of the previous timestep) depend on the derivatives of the residuals w.r.t. the variables (see excellent [wikipedia gif](https://en.wikipedia.org/wiki/Newton%27s_method#/media/File:NewtonIteration_Ani.gif) for intuition on this).
+6.3 of [Paxton et al. 2011](https://iopscience.iop.org/article/10.1088/0067-0049/192/1/3)): the iterative corrections to an initial guess (the solution of the previous timestep) depend on the derivatives of the residuals with respect to the variables (see excellent [wikipedia gif](https://en.wikipedia.org/wiki/Newton%27s_method#/media/File:NewtonIteration_Ani.gif) for intuition on this).

+**Note:** Unless the timestep is too small, the initial guess is usually not a good solution in many different ways, and which residual is initially largest among many too large values is not particularly important.
+The lines with the latest solver iterations are the most important here.

+So the correct way to interpret this output is that the equation `equL` cannot be satisfied within the defined numerical tolerances of the Newton-Raphson solver.
+This in general can occur because of multiple reason (and potentially requiring different fixes/work-arounds), for
+example:

+-   an assumption of the equation is violated (&rArr; maybe you want to reformulate the equation differently, often there are options already available in MESA or you can implement your own with `run_star_extras.f90`)
+-   too large numerical errors introduced in the discretization (&rArr;
+    remeshing before the problem arise can help)
+-   One or more inputs or parameters of the equation are too noisy (&rArr; you may need to remesh based on a quantity different than the one calculated by the problematic equation).

-So the correct way to interpret this output is that the residual `equL` has a bad derivative w.r.t. the variable `dens` that is causing the solver to *not* converge.
+Moreover, the terminal output also shows that the residual `equL` has a bad derivative with respect to the variable `dens` in the last line.

 But what is the equation for which the residual is `equL`?
 One would naively assume a luminosity equation given the name!
 However, in MESA